niallasher/neosocialserver/README.md

 - Post feed
 - Post feed from users you follow
 - Post feed from specific set of usernames

+### Via legacy API

+- All original functionalities from socialshare.club except TOTP (coming soon) (relative to the age of the universe)

 #### Via local utilities